-When you assign a set of k items to m bins, the item variable $b_i, i \in 1, ..., k$ contains the bin number for the ith item.
-The variable s_i holds the size or weight of the ith item.
-The domain of the load variable l_j constrains the capacity of bin j.
+When you assign a set of k items to m bins, the item variable b_i , $i \in \{1, ..., k\}$ (WhichBin in the preceding example), contains the bin number for the ith item.
+The constant s_i (itemSize in the preceding example) holds the size or weight of the ith item.
+The domain of the load variable l_j (SpaceUsed in the preceding example) constrains the capacity of bin j.
+The value of l_j in the solution is the amount of space used in bin j.